 Laravel Sanctum

-Unlike the other methods of authentication described above, Sanctum is a way to authenticate based on API tokens.
+Unlike the other methods of authentication described above, Sanctum is an API authentication system.
 This is really helpful for API-based or SPA-based applications.

-When building an SPA or PI, the client (browser) typically makes a request to retrieve an authentication token.
+When building an SPA or PI, the client (a web browser) typically makes a request to retrieve an authentication token.
 This token is then passed to subsequent requests that tell the application whether the token is allowed to access specific types of data.
 Laravel Sanctum offers a simple way to create these tokens.

 Sanctum is a great choice when dealing with mobile apps or providing additional API endpoints to an existing application.
 The use case for these simple "personal access tokens" is vast and can be applied in many circumstances.